MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/overview.md

 ---
 # Authenticate tabs

 Teams establishes a trusted connection with providers, to access data from services, for example: Facebook and Twitter and also to access user information protected by Azure Active Directory (AAD).
-The document covers the authenticitaion in tabs.
-Tabs authentication flow is very similar to websites so tabs can use OAuth 2.0 directly.
+Use the web-based authentication flow for tabs.

  > [!NOTE]
  > Microsoft Graph APIs help authenticate the user to retrieve the appropriate authentication tokens.